Pelosi leads delegation to Kyiv and Poland; vows US support - NewsBreak

 “We are on a frontier of freedom and your fight is a fight for everyone.
 Our commitment is to be there for you until the fight is done,” Pelosi added.

 The delegation continued its trip in southeast Poland, and members were later visiting the capital, Warsaw, to meet with President Andrzej Duda and other senior officials.
 Poland has received more than 3 million refugees from Ukraine since Russia launched its war on Feb.
-24.
+24.$238M in student loans being discharged for 28K borrowers due to school ‘misconduct’

 “We look forward to thanking our Polish allies for their dedication and humanitarian efforts,” Pelosi said.